 Lack of belief can affect skills

 I often wonder if people think interpersonal skills are an unchangeable character trait that they have to live with.
 Ineffective traits are particularly damaging when they affect the leader’s interpersonal skills.
 We then have to ask ourselves why we appoint leaders without well-honed interpersonal skills.
-The personality, or character traits, of leaders, can be viewed as impossible to change.
-After all, if the leader is born with those traits, they may not change them.
-Believing that a trait is fixed limits our chances to make changes.
-As a result, interpersonal skills aren’t given the priority they should in organisations.
+People often see the personality or character traits of leaders as impossible to change.
+Since leaders are born with these traits, they might not alter them.
+Believing a trait is fixed limits our chances for change.
+Consequently, organizations don’t prioritize interpersonal skills as they should.
+These are effective leadership skills, and there is always an opportunity to improve them.

 Specialism or expediency